Welcome to the web site of poet Gerry Cambridge.

 Details, reviews and purchase information about Cambridge's new book, Notes for Lighting a Fire can be seen by clicking on the banner link above.
 Aves, Cambridge's previous book, can be ordered online at the LRB Bookshop, here.
 The photography page has been updated with numerous new images of Scottish and American poets.

 STOP PRESS!
 Read American poet-critic John Foy's assessment of Notes for Lighting a Fire at the great Contemporary Poetry Review website.
 A poem from the book, 'Processional at the Winter Solstice', was chosen with comment by Roddy Lumsden for the Best Scottish Poems series of the Scottish Poetry Library for 2011.
+New Paperback Edition of the book now available.
+See the Notes for Lighting a Fire page above.

 Web site created by A.B.
 Jackson and maintained and updated by Gerry Cambridge.
 All text and images © Gerry Cambridge 2013.